Gurkiratcodemaster/learnkotlin/Day 1 - Write Your First Kotlin Program.md

 3. **println("Hello, world!!!")** is also a function in main() function used to print a text
 4. It is noted that main() function is the entry point of the program means execution of code is start from the main function

-That all is enough for today!
+That all is enough for today!<br>
-Now go to our telegram group --> [Kotlin Android Developer](https://t.me/kotlinandroiddevelopers)
+Now go to our telegram group and solve the quiz of day 1 --> [Kotlin Android Developer](https://t.me/kotlinandroiddevelopers)